Convert RAW Drive to ExFAT or FAT32 Without Losing Data

 If you're using a Mac, the process of converting RAW to ExFAT or FAT32 is straightforward using Disk Utility.

-- Select the RAW Drive: In the left-hand sidebar, locate and select your RAW drive.
+2. Select the RAW Drive: Locate and select your RAW drive in the left sidebar.

-- Choose the File System: In the Erase dialog, select either ExFAT or MS-DOS (FAT) (which corresponds to FAT32) from the Format drop-down menu.
+4. Choose the File System: In the Erase dialog, select either ExFAT or MS-DOS (FAT) from the Format drop-down menu.

-Once the process is complete, your RAW drive will be converted to ExFAT or FAT32, depending on your selection.
+Once the process is complete, your RAW drive will become ExFAT or FAT32, depending on your selection.

 When to Choose ExFAT or FAT32: